Naisha249/Naisha249/README.md

 ## About Me

-- 🔭 I’m currently working on HTML,CSS and JavaScript
+- 🔭 I’m currently working on HTML,CSS, JavaScript And Python

 - 🌱 I like to make digital designing